Kalmyks: Formation of the Kalmyk Soviet Republic

 The Soviet government established the Kalmyk Autonomous Oblast in November 1920.
 It was formed by merging the Stavropol Kalmyk settlements with a majority of the Astrakhan Kalmyks.
 A small number of Don Kalmyks (Buzava) from the Don Host migrated to this Oblast.
 The administrative center was Elista, a small village in the western part of the Oblast that was expanded in the 1920s to reflect its status as the capital of the Oblast.

 In October 1935, the Kalmyk Autonomous Oblast was reorganized into the Kalmyk Autonomous Soviet Socialist Republic.
 The chief occupations of the Republic were cattle breeding, agriculture, including the growing of cotton and fishing.
 There was no industry.

+Under Soviet Likbez efforts, the literacy rate in Kalmykia grew from 12 to 59 percent between 1926 and 1939, and continued to make up nearly half the autonomous republic's population in 1939.

 Collectivization and revolts

 On 22 January 1922, Mongolia proposed to migrate the Kalmyks during famine in Kalmykia but Russia refused; 71–72,000 Kalmyks died during the famine.
 The Kalmyks revolted against Russia in 1926, 1930 and 1942–1943.
 In March 1927, Soviet deported 20,000 Kalmyks to Siberia, tundra and Karelia.
 Soviet scientists attempted to convince the Kalmyks and Buryats that they were not Mongols during the 20th century under the demongolization policy.

-In 1929, Joseph Stalin ordered the forced collectivization of agriculture, forcing the Astrakhan Kalmyks to abandon their traditional nomadic pastoralist lifestyle and to settle in villages.
-All Kalmyk herdsmen owning more than 500 sheep were deported to labor camps in Siberia.